Frequently Asked Questions

 9. Do the same child support guidelines apply if I do not have my children living with me full-time?

-If the children spend more than 25% of the overnights per year with the other parent, you will receive less child support because that parent may pay child support based on the shared child support guidelines; however, each party should pay their proportionate share of the children’s other expenses, such as clothing or activities.
+If the children spend more than 92 overnights per year with the other parent, you may receive less child support because that parent may pay child support based on the shared child support guidelines; however, each party should pay their proportionate share of the children’s other expenses, such as clothing or activities.
 Often, this will affect custody or visitation negotiations because your spouse may want to manipulate the access schedule to be sure that the number of overnights will result in a reduced amount of child support based on the shared child support guidelines.

 10. What happens if the other parent does not pay child support as ordered?